Get an internship at the Office of the Bicentennial

 Mary Brown Craig Bicentennial Intern in Women’s History (supported by the IU Women’s Philanthropy Leadership Council)

-This intern researches significant women, women’s achievements, and women’s movements in the history of Indiana University from all campuses.
+This intern researches significant women, women's achievements, and women's movements in the history of Indiana University from all campuses.
 Research may focus on students, faculty, staff, alumni, and/or community partners; curriculum; organizational developments; trends and other topics as they relate to women at IU.
-Specific project interests for Fall 2018: women in professional schools, women in regional campuses, and women at IUPUI.

 Organizational History Intern

-This internship researches the development of IU organizations, units, and storied programs across any campus and any time period in IU’s history.
-Specific project interests for Fall 2018: history of student government; history of IU Graduate School.
+This internship researches the development of IU organizations, units, and storied programs across any campus and any time period in IU's history.

 Vital Research Intern

-This internship focuses on uncovering major discoveries, inventions, and scholarly achievements from IU’s past (across any campus, school, department, or center), developing historically and scientifically accurate depictions of these accomplishments, and translating them for modern and public audiences.
-Specific project interests for Fall 2018: Will Counts; and Lynton Keith Caldwell.
+This internship focuses on uncovering major discoveries, inventions, and scholarly achievements from IU's past (across any campus, school, department, or center), developing historically and scientifically accurate depictions of these accomplishments, and translating them for modern and public audiences.

 Signature Project Intern

 Advanced students will be selected to assist with administration, organization, and support for Bicentennial signature projects.
-Examples include: Museum of IU.